w3c/wai-fundamentals-overview/content/foundations-course.md

 <cite style="font-size:0.8125rem!important">Shadi Abou-Zahra,<br>Course Project Manager</cite>
 </blockquote>

-The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides a strong foundation for making your make websites, apps, and other digital technology:
+The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides the foundation for making your websites, apps, and other digital technology:

 *   work well for people with disabilities
 *   meet international standards
 *   enhance the user experience for everyone

-Accessibility is essential to create high-quality products, and not exclude people from using your products and services.
+Accessibility is essential to create high-quality products, and to not exclude people from using your products and services.

-## Who it is for
+## Who the course is for

 <blockquote class="pull alt-2 right" style="font-size:0.875rem!important">
 <p>It’s for beginners &mdash; <strong>and</strong> it’s also for those who already know some about accessibility and want to broaden their knowledge and perspectives.</p>